silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] use a better entropy / random generator

 ## Bugs
+- [ ] if no private key, transaction fee cannot be calculated?
 - [ ] when iterating over utxos, datatable doesn't update reactively (but counters are doing so)
 - [x] when spending an utxo, for some reason it could be re-used (chosen by checkbox) for a new transaction and caused error when sending - re-read utxos
   - [x] counter check with utxos coming live from Electrumx and exlude utxos not in ElectrumX